vxcall/vxcall.github.io/_drafts/2024-10-11-vmprotect-behavior-research.md

 And I'm totally hooked on it because knowing vmprotect is getting paramount in 2024 to reverse engineer softwares with robust security like anti-cheat software.

 A couple of weeks ago, a friend of mine gave me a binary virtualized with VMProtect3.8.1 with 100% complexity + 10vm.
-Although I'm an absolute newbie in this field, I always wanted to know about virtualization technique I finally decided to tackle on it and write a diary about how I get rekt!
+Although I'm an absolute newbie in this field, I always wanted to know about virtualization technique I finally decided to tackle on it and write a diary about how I get wrecked! lol

 In this blog post I'll write about what I saw and felt during analysis, it's neither something covers entire VMProtect's feature nor in-depth, but more like initial brief research.
 Cuz that'd be beyond my wheelhouse.